shortguyshaz/Fake-News-Detection/README.md

 # Fake-News-Detection

+In this project I implemented neural networks to detect fake news articles.
+I did this by two methods:

-I created a neural network to detect fake news using TF-IDF and used this model as reference: https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/
+The first one uses TF-IDF to classify and detect fake news.
+This was approximately 92% accurate.
+I used this model as a reference to create my neural network: https://data-flair.training/blogs/advanced-python-project-detecting-fake-news/

-I have achieved 92% accuracy but aim to improve it by using LSTM cells.
+The second one uses LSTM cells and Recurring Neural Network (RNN) to detect and classify fake news.
+This model was nearly 99% accurate which is significantly more accurate than the first method.
+I used this model as a reference: https://medium.com/analytics-vidhya/fake-news-detection-with-lstm-a0f7aeeca982